Lightweight object used for general-purpose animation via script, using Tweeners.

 SceneTreeTweens will automatically start by default.
 To prevent a

-SceneTreeTween from autostarting, you can call stop immediately after it was created.
+SceneTreeTween from autostarting, you can call stop immediately after it is created.

 chain ( )